chaos-mesh/website/versioned_docs/version-2.3.3/manage-user-permissions.md

 On the most top of the page, you can see the **Logout** button.
 Click the button to log out the current token.

+## FAQ

 ### Enable or disable permission authentication

-If Chaos Mesh is installed using Helm, the permission authentication feature is enabled by default.For production environments and other scenarios with high security requirements, it is recommended to keep the permission authentication feature enabled.If you just want to give Chaos Mesh a try and quickly create Chaos experiments with the permission authentication feature disabled, you can set `--set dashboard.securityMode=false` in a Helm command.
-The command is as follows:
+When Chaos Mesh is installed using Helm, Permission Authentication is enabled by default.
+For production environments and other high security scenarios, it is recommended to leave permission authentication enabled.
+If you are just trying out Chaos Mesh and want to quickly create Chaos experiments, you can set `--set dashboard.securityMode=false` in a Helm command to disable authentication.
+The command looks like this:

 <PickHelmVersion>
 helm upgrade chaos-mesh chaos-mesh/chaos-mesh --namespace=chaos-mesh --version latest --set dashboard.securityMode=false
 </PickHelmVersion>

-If you want to enable the permission authentication feature again, then reset `--set dashboard.securityMode=true` in a Helm command.
+If you want to enable the permission authentication again, then reset `--set dashboard.securityMode=true` in a Helm command.